 It is used to measure the level of a cryogenic liquid like Liquid Oxygen (LOX), Liquid Nitrogen (LIN), Liquid Argon (LAR) and others, whether in a storage tank or in a transport tank.
 These are usually in an enclosed tank.

-I will also present how to read a level gauge with multiple displays.
-Some differential pressure level gauge has a 3 different displayed unit with varying range where it is confusing if you are not familiar with it.
+- how to read a level gauge with multiple displays.
+Some differential pressure level gauge has a 3 different displayed unit with a varying range.
+This is confusing if you are not familiar with it.

 This post will focus only on the analog type differential pressure level gauge for simplicity.